dev-dull/PiIB-Manager/README.md

     - Untested, but should be the same power source as the mentioned USB jumper.

 ## Testing results:
-NOTE: The headers on the raspberry pi were too short to make electrical contact with the female connector of the breadboard jumpers I was testing with.
+NOTE: Always test jumper wires for continuity before using.

 - Powering up the machine:
     - Directly applying 3.3v and 5v to either pin on the power switch headers on the motherboard failed to boot the machine.
-    - Using a transister (PN2222A) across the power switch pinouts on the motherboard worked when 3.3v was applied to the base pin (5v also worked, but the gpio pins of the Pi can only ouput 3.3v)
+    - Using a transister (PN2222A) across the power switch pinouts on the motherboard worked with a GPIO pin 16 -- see diagram

+- Monitoring the Power LED
+    - Attaching the the base pin of a transister to the posittive pin of the motherboard PLED connector, then wiring the emmittter and collector to a +3.3v pin and GPIO pin 18 let us read the PLED status.